 Take 10,000 Steps Per Day

 Whether you’re an exercise novice or a professional athlete, Dr. Oz will always remind you to get physical exercise.
-Your wellness journey begins with 10,000 steps a day – that’s roughly the equivalent of walking 5 miles.
+Your wellness journey begins with 10,000 steps a day – that’s roughly the equivalent of walking five miles.
 If you’re already exercising, make sure that your routine includes both cardio and strength training.
-Click here to see the 7-minute workout Dr. Oz does every morning.

 You've done the hardest parts: made a commitment to health, parted with your favorite junk foods, rewired the way you think about food and changed the way you eat.